msaavedra91/timeoff-management-application/documentation/README.md

 When a push is made to **tf-infra**, it automatically triggers the CodePipeline that is in charge of deploying the infrastructure to AWS.

-Within AWS there are 2 CodeBuilds running:
+Within the CodePipeline there are 2 CodeBuilds running:

 * **tf-plan**: is responsible for executing a `terraform plan`
 * **tf-apply**: is responsible for executing a `terraform apply -auto-approve`